Adrenal Fatigue Weight Gain: How Your Adrenal Glands and Cortisol Levels Affect Your Weight

 Recommended Meal Schedule for People with Adrenal Fatigue

-In order to prevent excess cortisol levels that would lead to a hormonal imbalance we recommend eating 3 nutritious meals and 2 or 3 snacks in between meals.
+To prevent excess cortisol levels that would lead to a hormonal imbalance we recommend eating 3 nutritious meals and 2 or 3 snacks in between meals.

 Recommended Meal Schedule: